mcogswell/mcogswell.github.com/why_cat/index.md

     technique __is image specific__.
 It asks "Which pixels in this one particular picture made the cat activation high?"

     Actually, I lied.
-Visualizing the pure gradients generates is not very satisfying, as shown in Simonyan, Vedaldi, and Zisserman [paper](http://arxiv.org/abs/1312.6034).
+Visualizing the pure gradients is not very satisfying, as shown in Simonyan, Vedaldi, and Zisserman [paper](http://arxiv.org/abs/1312.6034).
     Zeiler and Fergus created a "deconv" visualization which is mathematically similar to the gradient image, except it uses a slightly different function to compute the backward pass of the